 Community Home Lending Advisor

-Decarus proudly serves clients nationwide.
-Decarus has 2 years of experience as a Community Home Lending Advisor and specializes in pre-qualification, low-to-moderate income lending programs, lending to borrowers with limited credit history, fixed-rate mortgages, FHA and VA mortgages, and first-time homebuyer programs.
-Whether you're a first-time homebuyer, need to expand or downsize, or are looking for a second home, Decarus is here to help you find the right mortgage to fit your needs.
-Starting with a review of your finances, Decarus can help you get a clear picture of what might work best for you.
-Decarus will explain your options, answer any questions you may have, keep you informed and guide you through every step of the mortgage process.
-Above all, Decarus wants to ensure that you have a positive home lending experience.
+With fluency in Spanish, Iris proudly serves clients nationwide.
+Iris has 18 years of experience as a Community Home Lending Advisor and specializes in fixed-rate mortgages, adjustable-rate mortgages, FHA and VA mortgages, condo and co-op lending, and conforming loans and jumbo mortgages.
+Whether you're a first-time homebuyer, need to expand or downsize, or are looking for a second home, Iris is here to help you find the right mortgage to fit your needs.
+Starting with a review of your finances, Iris can help you get a clear picture of what might work best for you.
+Iris will explain your options, answer any questions you may have, keep you informed and guide you through every step of the mortgage process.
+Above all, Iris wants to ensure that you have a positive home lending experience.

 What Chase offers

-Whether you want to purchase a new home, refinance or access cash with a home equity line of credit, we offer a variety of options and expert advice to help achieve your goals.
+Whether you want to purchase a new home, refinance or access cash using the equity in your home, we offer a variety of options and expert advice to help achieve your goals.

 Mortgage application tool